jeremyckahn/misfit/README.md

 ![Demo](./demo.gif)

-Misfit provides a command line-based UI for performing common npm tasks.
-Currently, its only feature is listing the [npm scripts](https://docs.npmjs.com/cli/run-script) for the current working directory, from which you can can select and run the scripts.
+Misfit provides a command line-based UI for running npm scripts.

 I started this project so that I wouldn't have to remember script names for different projects and could just select them from a list.
-More features may be added in the future.

 ## Installation